 When evaluating an asset’s past performance, we can make use of the historical (or realized) average return.
 In that sense, the historical average return is a backward-looking measure.
 But, in order to forecast an asset’s future performance, we need a forward-looking measure.
 This measure is called the expected return.
-In this post, we explain the expected return formula and offer an easy-to-use expected return calculator.
+In this post, we offer an easy-to-use expected return calculator and explain the formula as well.

 Expected return calculator